-If you have a general knowledge of carpentry, electrical, and plumbing, starting your own small-scale handyman business can be a great idea.
-You may start it as part time activity initially, and once you get a good clientele, you may focus on it as a full-time business.
+If you have a general knowledge of carpentry, electrical, and plumbing, starting your own small-scale handyman business can be a great idea (look on TenantCloud).
+You may start it as part-time activity initially, and once you get a good clientele, you may focus on it as a full-time business.

 Having the basic carpentry skills is, however, not the only requirement for starting your own handyman business.
 You need to have at least a basic set of tools required to offer handyman services.
 You must note that when it comes to starting a handyman business, equipment will probably account for the largest portion of your startup costs and so, you must choose the handyman tools and equipment wisely.